 A student may not work on campus during the 60-day grace period following completion of a course of study, except in the following situations: employment authorized for OPT; employment between academic levels at the same school; employment between programs when transferring school; and concurrently-enrolled students.

 On campus employment is "incident to status", meaning that as long as you are maintaining your F-1 status, on campus employment is allowed.
 If you fall out of status for any reason, your employment eligibility ends immediately.

 F-1 students may engage in off-campus work with prior authorization from USCIS to gain practical experience in your field of study.
 There are two types of off-campus work authorization:

 - Practical Training (OPT).

-Optional Practical Training (OPT): is a 12-month work authorization approved by USCIS to work in your field of study upon completion of your degree.
+Optional Practical Training (OPT): is a 12-month work authorization granted by USCIS to work in your field of study upon completion of your degree.
 OPT requires USCIS authorization, and the application can be found in our office.
-Due to the processing time of 3-5 months, you should apply up to 120 days prior to graduation.

 Severe Economic Hardship Employment

 F-1 students may be eligible to apply for off-campus employment authorization based on severe economic hardship after being in valid F-1 status for one academic year.
 Prior to beginning employment you will need to receive the Employment Authorization Document (EAD) from USCIS.
 As part of the application, you need to demonstrate that there is an unforeseen severe economic necessity beyond your control and that other employment opportunities are not available or insufficient.
 Please visit our office for details and application information.